Third North Carolina Provincial Congress: Resolutions

-The delegates formed a Committee of Safety at the state level.
+The delegates formed a committee of safety at the provincial level.
 The delegates also elected members of the military district Committees of Safety "for their common defence against their Enemies, for the Security of their Liberties and properties".
 These committees at the district level would become the roots of the militias.
 The following persons were elected to the Committees of Safety for military districts: